instructor-ai/instructor/docs/blog/posts/writer-support.md

 print(user)
 #> name='John' age=30
 ```

+!!! note

+    If you'd like to use the Async version of the Writer client, you can do so by using `instructor.from_writer(Writer())`.

 We also support streaming with the Writer client using our `create_partial` method.
 This allows you to process responses incrementally as they arrive.